sungnga/jbook-cli-app/README.md

 - To test out the typescript support for local-api, cd into local-api directory and run:
   - `npm start`
 - Now inside of the `local-api` module, we see a `dist` folder.
 In it has the index.js file and the index.d.ts type definition file.
 The index.js file contains the transpiled code of this package in Javascript and this is what we are exporting

+### Adding typescript support to the cli module
+- In local-api project folder:
+  - Rename the current index.js file to index.ts.
+And then change to import from local-api instead of require local-api
+  - Create an src folder and move the index.ts file into here
+  - Generate a tsconfig.json file in cli module
+    - Run: `tsc --init`
+  - Install Typescript as a development dependency
+    - Run: `lerna add typescript --dev --scope=cli`
+  - Configure typescript in tsconfig.json file
+    - Uncomment "outDir" line and set it to "./dist"
+    - We don't need any type declaration files generated because we're not going to import this cli into any other modules.
+So don't need to configure/uncomment "declaration" line
+  - In package.json file
+    - We don't need to declare the "main" key, because we don't intend to import this cli into any other modules.
+Delete the "main" key
+    - Add a start script that's going to run the typescript compiler
+      - `"start": "tsc --watch --preserveWatchOutput",`
+- To test out the typescript support for cli, cd into cli directory and run: `npm start`
+- We should see a `dist` folder inside the cli project folder and it has a compiled index.js file of the cli package
+- To test out our cli module in Javascript form, cd into dist directory and run: `node index.js`.
+It should say server is listening